algolia/algolia-sitemap/README.md

 >Requires node v6+ (make an issue if this is a problem for you).

-It will create sitemaps in a folder of your choosing (for example `/sitemaps`).
+It will create sitemaps, and a sitemap index in a folder of your choosing (for example `/sitemaps`).
 Then you can upload `/sitemaps/sitemap-index.xml` to Google for good indexing of your pages!

 ## How does it work?